-- (1) Member of our Audit Committee. - (2) Member of our Compensation Committee
+- (1) Member of our Audit Committee

+- (2) Member of our Compensation Committee

-(3) Member of our Nominating and Corporate Governance Committee
+- (3) Member of our Nominating and Corporate Governance Committee

-Class I Directors
+Class I Directors and Director Nominees

-Dr. Gérard Ber, Director
+Dr. Gérard Ber, Director and Director Nominee

 Dr. Ber has been a member of our Board of Directors since December 2018.
 Dr. Ber has more than 30 years of experience in Molecular Nuclear Medicine ("MNM") including development, production and commercialization of diagnostics and therapeutic products for several indications in oncology, cardiology, neurology and infectious/inflammatory diseases.
 In 2002, Dr. Ber co-founded Advanced Accelerator Applications S.A., and was its Chief Operating Officer from 2002 to 2018, when it was sold to Novartis AG.
 Dr. Ber grew Advanced Accelerator Applications S.A. from a start-up to a global leader in MNM and was member of its board of directors from 2002 to 2015, when Advanced Accelerator Applications S.A. listed on The Nasdaq Global Select Market.
 Dr. Ber currently serves on the board of Lantheus Holdings, Inc. (Nasdaq: LNTH) which is the parent company of Lantheus Medical Imaging, Inc., a company focused on diagnostic imaging.
 From 2019 until June 2020, Dr. Ber served on the board of Progenics Pharmaceuticals, Inc. (Nasdaq: PGNX).
 He received his Ph.D. degree in Pharmacy from the Scientific and Medical University of Grenoble.
-Dr. Ber currently serves as a member of our Compensation Committee and our Nominating and Corporate Governance Committee.
+Dr. Ber currently serves as a member of our Compensation Committee and, if elected as a Class I director at the Annual Meeting, he will continue to serve in that capacity.

-David N. Gill, Director
+David N. Gill, Director and Director Nominee

 Mr. Gill has been a member of our Board of Directors since December 2017.
-Mr. Gill currently serves as Chief Financial Officer of Perspectum Ltd., a UK based diagnostic tools company.
-Mr. Gill served as the President and Chief Financial Officer of EndoChoice, Inc., a medical device company focused on gastrointestinal disease, from April 2016 through the sale of the company in November 2016 and as Chief Financial Officer from August 2014 to November 2016.
+Mr. Gill has more than 30 years experience in medical device and life sciences industries.
+Mr. Gill served as Chief Financial Officer of Perspectum Ltd., a UK based diagnostic tools company from February 2021 to October 2021 Mr. Gill served as the President and Chief Financial Officer of EndoChoice, Inc., a medical device company focused on gastrointestinal disease, from April 2016 through the sale of the company in November 2016 and as Chief Financial Officer from August 2014 to November 2016.
 Previously, he served as the Chief Financial Officer of INC Research (now known as Syneos Health), a clinical research organization, from February 2011 to August 2013 after having served as a board member and its audit committee chairman from 2007 to 2010.
-Mr. Gill also currently serves on the boards of Evolus, Inc. (Nasdaq: EOLS), and Strongbridge Biopharma plc.
-(Nasdaq: SBBP).
-He previously served on the board of Histogenics, Inc. (now Ocugen, Inc.), Melinta Therapeutics, Inc., and Strata Skin Sciences, Inc. (Nasdaq: SSKN).
-Earlier in his career, Mr. Gill served in a variety of senior executive leadership roles for several publicly-traded companies, including NxStage Medical, CTI Molecular Imaging, Inc., Interland Inc. and Novoste Corporation.
+Mr. Gill also currently serves on the board of Evolus, Inc. (EOLS).
+He previously served on the board of Strongbridge Biopharma plc.
+(SBBP), (acquired by Xeris Pharmaceuticals, Inc., in October 2021), Histogenics, Inc. (HSGX) (now Ocugen, Inc.), Melinta Therapeutics, Inc (MLNT)., and Strata Skin Sciences, Inc. (SSKN).
+Earlier in his career, Mr. Gill served in a variety of senior executive leadership roles for several medical device companies, including TransEnterix, NxStage Medical, CTI Molecular Imaging, Inc., Novoste Corporation and Dornier Medical.
 Mr. Gill holds a B.S. degree, cum laude, in accounting from Wake Forest University and an M.B.A. degree, with honors, from Emory University, and was formerly a certified public accountant.
-Mr. Gill currently serves as Chair of our Audit Committee, as a member of our Compensation Committee and our Nominating and Corporate Governance Committee.
+Mr. Gill currently serves as Chair of our Audit Committee, as a member of our Compensation Committee and our Nominating and Corporate Governance Committee and, if elected as a Class I director at the Annual Meeting, he will continue to serve in those capacities.